Small Area Estimation of Case Growths for Timely COVID-19 Outbreak Detection: Performance Evaluation Against Other Fitting Window Size Selection Methods

 In addition, we consider another benchmarking algorithm that adjusts fitting window sizes dynamically at the county level, which we refer to as County Time-based Cross Validation (\texttt{ctcv}).
 That is, this algorithm dynamically selects the appropriate fitting window size $\delta_{t,c}$ for each county using cross validation, and yields the following estimator:

 Again, $\{\hat{\mu}_{t',c}\}_{t'\in \{t-\delta_{t,c}+2,\dots,t\}}$ represent the OLS weights (\ref{olsweight}).
 Unlike the \texttt{tcv} estimator (\ref{tcv}), where a uniform fitting window size $\delta_t$ is selected for all U.S. counties each day, the \texttt{ctcv} estimator (\ref{ctcv}) chooses a distinct fitting window size $\delta_{t,c}$ for each county on a daily basis by cross validating at the county-level.
-For more comprehensive information and implementation details of the \texttt{ctcv} estimation algorithm, please refer to Appendix \ref{apd1.ctcv}.